 Being a DJ usually means wearing a lot of hats - you’re often an audio technician, a musicologist, a producer, an MC, a promoter, an agent, and more.
 Summing all of that into a professional website that’s easy to navigate can sometimes be a challenge.

 It also usually means your job involves long days and late nights.
-Fortunately, Bandzoogle can make it really easy to get a great looking DJ website up quickly that does everything you need it to, so you have more time for the fun stuff.
+Fortunately, with Bandzoogle's DJ website templates, it's really easy to get a great looking DJ website up quickly that does everything you need it to, so you have more time for the fun stuff.

 Let’s take a look at a few things that are essential for a great DJ website design using our Zenith template as an example design to meet your DJ needs.

 Make a solid first impression with an image